wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 disturbance, that is all.
 To seek there is no need — you would not seek what you already have.
 You yourself are God, the Supreme Reality.
 To begin with, trust me, trust the Teacher.
-It enables you to make the first step — and then your trust is justified by your own experiënce.
+It enables you to make the first step — and then your trust is justified by your own experience.
 In every walk of life, initial trust is essential; without it little can be done.
-Every undertakeïng is an act of faith.
+Every undertakeing is an act of faith.
 Even your daily bread you eat on trust!
 By remembering what I told you, you will achieve everything.
 I am telling you again: You are the all-pervading, all transcending reality.
-Behave accordingly: Think, feel and act in harmony with the whole and the actual experiënce of what I say will dawn upon you in no time.
+Behave accordingly: Think, feel and act in harmony with the whole and the actual experience of what I say will dawn upon you in no time.
 No effort is needed.
 Have faith and act on it.
 Please see that I want nothing from you.
 It is in your own interest that I speak because, above all, you love yourself and you want yourself to be secure and happy.
 Don’t be ashamed of it; don’t deny it.
 It is natural and good to love oneself.
 Only you should know what exactly it is that you love.
-It is not the body that you love, it is Life: perceiving, feeling, thinking, doïng, loveïng, striveïng, creäteïng.
+It is not the body that you love, it is Life: perceiving, feeling, thinking, doing, loving, striving, creating.
 It is that Life you love, which is you, which is all.
 Realise it in its totality, beyond all divisions and limitations, and all your desires will merge in it, for the greater contains the smaller.
 Therefore find yourself, for in finding that you find all.